Sirajunnasihin/filament-exceptions/README.md

 </p>

 # Filament Exception Viewer
+THIS IS FORK FROM bezhansalleh/filament-exceptions

-A Simple & Beautiful Exception Viewer for FilamentPHP's Admin Panel
+A Simple & Beautiful Exception Viewer for FilamentPHP's Admin Panel I only update access filter to protect navigation register on not super-admin access
 * For FilamentPHP 2.x use version 1.x

 ## Installation